TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 1 - Design Considerations/3.1.3-interaction/_index.md

 ![](3.1.3-fig-1.png)

 A rich interaction will increase the functionality of the dashboard.
-If possible, aim for a symmetrical interaction as it’s easier for the dashboard consumer to understand.
+If possible, aim for a symmetrical interaction as it's easier for the dashboard consumer to understand.
 The following shows 4 heat maps driving 4 line charts.
 It looks complicated but feels natural when used.

 ![](3.1.3-fig-2.png)